x402 HTTP Payment Protocol

 The key developer-facing insight: agent.fetch() handles all of this transparently.
 From a developer's perspective it looks identical to a normal fetch call — the entire payment layer is invisible.
 REAPP intercepts the flow at step 3 to inject mandate validation before any signing happens.

-The 7-Step Flow on Stellar
+The Full Payment Flow on Stellar

 Developer Transparency